Go Back

 Most in the region will welcome rainfall that does not cause flooding.
 And, for the most part, the rainstorm will not lead to flooding.
 However, there will be a few exceptions where a couple of inches of rain could fall in an hour, especially in hard-pan soil areas of Texas and in urban areas along the Interstate 10 and 20 corridors.

-A general 1–4 inches of rain is expected, with the heaviest totals—more than 2 inches—likely from west-central Texas to northern Louisiana and west-central Mississippi.
-The AccuWeather Local StormMax™ rainfall is 10 inches.
+A general 1–4 inches of rain is expected, with the heaviest totals—more than 2 inches—likely from west-central Texas to central Louisiana, the southern parts of Mississippi and Alabama and southwest Georgia The AccuWeather Local StormMax™ rainfall is 10 inches.

 Motorists should reduce speed on highways and use caution at intersections.
 A buildup of oil and other residues, when mixed with water, can make these surfaces extra slick and can substantially increase stopping distances.